 Earthquakes are disturbances in the ground which can occur as single, sudden movements or a series of shock waves.
 In most cases, structures around the vicinity affected may fail to hold their weight in the face of higher magnitude earthquakes due to structural constraints.

-The difference in earthquakes lies in the magnitude of disturbances which affect the foundations of the side structures.
+The difference in earthquakes lies in the magnitude of disturbances that affect the foundations of the side structures.
 Most earthquakes occur from side to side, unlike floods and snowstorms which affect buildings vertically.
 This explains why most “supposedly solid” buildings would collapse during an earthquake.
 This is because an earthquake-proof building design wasn’t taken into cognizance during the construction process.

 In most multi-story buildings, the floors and roofs rest solely on the walls, held there by their own weight; and if there is any structural framing, it is too often inadequate.
 This inadequacy can result in a floor or roof falling off its support.
 Most times more weight is added to a building or structure at a high level, which may cause the bonding of the small steel bars which bind the main reinforcement together with the concrete to weaken, resulting in the outer concrete crumbling, making the main reinforcing bars bend outwards away from the column and causing the building to lose its structural strength.